 Analytics

-How Can Data Analytics and BI Help the Public Sector?
+Data Analytics and the Public Sector

 Data is a strategic asset in all aspects of the public sector.
 By learning the skills to analyse the right data effectively, public sector employees have the ability to discover new insights, predict future trends, improve efficiency and make better decisions that improve public services.